Dragan Čović: Post-presidency (2005–2014)

 Since 2005, Čović has been president of the Croatian Democratic Union (HDZ BiH).

-In May 2011, he became a member of the national House of Peoples and in February 2012, he was named Chairman of the House of Peoples. Čović would chair the House once more in 2014.
+In May 2011, he became a member of the national House of Peoples, and in February 2012, he was named its Chairman. Čović would chair the House once more in 2014.
 In 2011, he was also appointed President of the Croatian National Assembly.

-During the numerous failed negotiations to implement the 2009 ECtHR Sejdić-Finci judgment, Čović has been singled out by analysts as blocking a solution, maintaining that Bosnian Croats must be able to elect their own member in the Presidency.
+During the numerous failed negotiations to implement the 2009 ECtHR Sejdić-Finci ruling, Čović has been singled out by analysts as blocking a solution, maintaining that Bosnian Croats must be able to elect their own member in the Presidency.

 Prud Agreement

 Together with the leaders of the three most important 'nationalist' political parties in Bosnia and Herzegovina, who acted as representatives of the constituent peoples, Milorad Dodik of the Alliance of Independent Social Democrats (SNSD) and Sulejman Tihić of the Party of Democratic Action, Čović created the Prud Agreement or Prud Process, an agreement that pertained to state property, census, constitutional changes, reconstructing the Council of Ministers of Bosnia and Herzegovina and solving the legal status of Brčko District.
 The agreement was created in the village of Prud on 8 November 2008.
 The reforms promised by the agreement would "build the ability of the State to meet the requirements of the EU integration process".

-At a subsequent meeting in Banja Luka on 26 January 2009, the party leaders set out a plan for Bosnia and Herzegovina as a decentralized country with three levels of government.
-The middle level of government was anticipated to be made up of four territorial units with legislative, executive and judicial branches of government.
+At a subsequent meeting in Banja Luka on 26 January 2009, the party leaders set out a plan for Bosnia and Herzegovina as a decentralised country with three levels of government.
+The middle level of government was anticipated to comprise four territorial units with legislative, executive, and judicial branches of government.

 Controversy surrounded the creation of a third entity, Republika Srpska’s territorial integrity, and the division of Bosnia and Herzegovina.
 A further meeting was held in Mostar on 23 February 2009, hosted by Čović.

-Despite monthly meetings of party leaders, the Prud Agreement did not lead to a compromise on territorial reorganisation, as Tihić and Čović saw the talks as a way to abolish the entities with four non-ethnic regions, while Dodik aimed to entrench the right of Republika Srpska to secede after a three-year period.
-Dodik also started to further challenge the Office of the High Representative and call for the repatriation of competences to the entities, relying on the growing support of Russia.
+Despite monthly meetings of party leaders, the Prud Agreement did not lead to a compromise on territorial reorganisation, as Tihić and Čović saw the talks as a way to abolish the entities with four non-ethnic regions, while Dodik aimed to entrench Republika Srpska's right to secede after a three-year period.
+Dodik also began to further challenge the Office of the High Representative and to call for the repatriation of competences to the entities, relying on growing Russian support.
 On 20 July 2009, High Representative Valentin Inzko suggested that the process between the three 'nationalist' parties had effectively ended.
 Instead, it had changed into a process involving many more political parties.
 Inzko believed that minor-level constitutional reform could be delivered through the meetings.

 The only concrete result, upon U.S. pressure, was the agreement to amend the Bosnian Constitution to incorporate Brčko District under the jurisdiction of the state institution and of the Constitutional Court, as had been settled by the Brčko arbitration process.
 When the Prud process failed, Milorad Dodik and the SNSD became Čović's and the HDZ BiH's close partners.